42juododranoel/tosod-engine/README.md

 }
 ```

-When tosotest is run, the first thing it does is collects tests by running `tosotest_collect` action.
+When tosotest is run, the first thing it does is collecting tests by running `tosotest_collect` action.
 It starts by resolving globally-accessible app-level fixture dependency graph.
 Building a fixture graph means going through each defined fixture and recursively going through every dependency it has.
 The final result of this operation is a struct containing a tree that references all fixtures that are required to run a specific fixture.
 This graph is used before running each test.
 Tosotest executes fixtures one after another and injects the results of previous ones as arguments to the next ones.

-An example of app-level fixtures that are accessible in other apps.
-Note that `app_fixture_2` uses `app_fixture_1` as a dependency, meaning that `app_fixture_1` will be executed before `app_fixture_2` and the result will be saved in `fixtures.app_fixture_1` argument:
+Below is an example of app-level fixtures that are accessible in other apps.
+Note that `app_fixture_2` will return `"app_fixture_1"` because it uses `app_fixture_1` as a dependency, meaning that `app_fixture_1` will be executed before `app_fixture_2` and the result will be saved in `fixtures.app_fixture_1` argument:

 ```
 // In app